How to avail loans and scholarship for IPM at IIMs?

 Table of Contents

-If you are here, you have probably secured an offer letter from a premiere institute (IIMs at Indore, Ranchi, Rohtak, Bodh Gaya, Jammu; NALSAR; IIFT Kakinada) to pursue an Integrated MBA.
+If you are here, you have probably secured an offer letter from a premiere institute (IIMs at Indore, Shillong, Ranchi, Rohtak, Bodh Gaya, Jammu, Amritsar, Sirmaur, Sambalpur; NALSAR; IIFT Kakinada) to pursue UG or an Integrated MBA.
 Congratulations!
 Now, these 5 years will be expensive.
 It is important to figure out your plan responsibly and early.

 What are you options?
 Without family wealth, you can finance them through easily-available education loans and harder-to-get scholarships.